 Young man killed in bus tragedy was due to marry in Northern Ireland within weeks

-Martin McDonnell had lost a brother in a fatal road incident last year
+Martin McDonnell (19) was fatally injured as he walked along the Convent Road area of Longford town shortly after 6pm

-The distraught fiancée of a young Longford man who died after being struck by a Bus Éireann bus yesterday evening has told how the pair had planned to get married later this month.
+The distraught fiancée of a young Longford man who died after being struck by a Bus Éireann bus yesterday evening has told how the couple planned to get married later this month.

 Martin McDonnell (19) was fatally injured as he walked along the Convent Road area of Longford town shortly after 6pm.
-It is another blow to his family after his older brother Ciaran died in a road tragedy just over a year ago.
+It is the latest tragedy to befall his family after his older brother Ciaran died in a road tragedy just over a year ago.

 Shirley Dempsey revealed how her life has been turned upside down following the tragic death of her boyfriend, Martin.

-In a heartbreaking tribute, Ms Dempsey said she and Martin were looking forward to getting married in Northern Ireland in three weeks’ time.
+In a heartbreaking tribute, Ms Dempsey said she and Mr McDonnell were looking forward to getting married in Northern Ireland in three weeks’ time.

 “You were my whole life,” she wrote on social media.